I wrote this article four years ago. But it fits well into the series on becoming someone who can produce, who can stand out… so read it.

 Choosing effective actions, actions that actually bring about the results is difficult, and that is another difference between poor people and rich people: poor people will take ineffective actions… that is the secret of their poverty.

-Now, strategy could also include other people… learning new skills… but I prefer to look at these as rungs of the same ladder, and as individual projects.
+Now, strategy could also include other people… or learning new skills… but I prefer to look at these as rungs of the same ladder, and as individual projects.
 That is what works for me best.